In a world filled with daily challenges, which we all face, one simple act has the power to impact

 threatening illnesses.
 If you’ve ever been on the receiving end of a blood donation, you

-know how powerful this is. - Patients with chronic illnesses, blood disorders, or cancer treatments often require
+• Patients with chronic illnesses, blood disorders, or cancer treatments often require

 blood transfusions as part of their treatment plans.